-In Sjögren’s syndrome (SS) the body’s immune system primarily attacks its glands, small organs that are responsible for producing a variety of body fluids.
-SS can also sometimes attack other tissues and organs.
+In Sjögren’s syndrome the body’s immune system primarily attacks its glands, small organs that are responsible for producing a variety of body fluids.
+The disease can also sometimes attack other tissues and organs.

 Another common symptom of Sjögren’s syndrome is a dry mouth.
 This can make swallowing difficult and can also cause dental problems like cavities.